dotslashbit/comic-web-app/README.md

 3. **Viewing and Downloading Images**:

    - View the resulting images along with the entered prompts.
+   - **Download All Images**:
-   - Download images using the "Download Images" button.
+     - Click the "Download All Images" button to download a ZIP file containing all resulting images.
+   - **Download Individual Images**:
+     - Click on individual images to download them in full size.

 4. **Providing Feedback**:
    - Use the thumbs-up and thumbs-down icons to vote on images.